iAero Protocol LIQ (LIQ) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 iAero Protocol LIQ Historical Price

-According to the latest data gathered on iAero Protocol LIQ live price page, the current price of iAero Protocol LIQ is 0.108954USD.
+According to the latest data gathered on iAero Protocol LIQ live price page, the current price of iAero Protocol LIQ is 0.108794USD.
 The circulating supply of iAero Protocol LIQ(LIQ) is

 In the past 24 hours, iAero Protocol LIQ has shown a price movement of